grafana/loki/docs/clients/promtail/configuration.md

 #### json_stage

-The JSON stage takes JMESPath expressions and extracts data to be used in further stages.
+The JSON stage parses a log line as JSON and takes [JMESPath](http://jmespath.org/) expressions to extract data from the JSON to be used in further stages.

 ```yaml
 json: